|

 Why 'Heart of Albion'?

 The term 'Heart of Albion' was apparently first used by Paul Devereux in 1975 in the title of two articles about Leicestershire (a heart-shaped county situated just above the middle of England) written for The Ley Hunter magazine.
 Back in 1989 when Heart of Albion Press was founded with the intention of publishing titles about Leicestershire local history this metaphor seemed particularly appropriate, especially as Wymeswold (where Heart of Albion was founded) is situated in the 'cleft' of the heart shape.
-Since 2008 Heart of Albion has been based in Market Harborough, which forms the bottom point of the heart-shape.

 See also Explore Books and Heart of Albion's general interest titles